Orlando Sanford Airport (SFB) Guide

 Planning your trip is a breeze with our extensive guide.
 We provide helpful information and tips to help you get from your door to your gate, including flight status & tracking, airline departure terminals and gate locations, parking options, terminal maps, plus food and shopping directories.
+For more detailed information about major commercial airports, check out iFly's Airport Guide.
 Let us take the stress out of your travel experience so you can focus on enjoying your trip to the fullest!

 When to Arrive

 If you are flying out of SFB Airport, it is recommended that you arrive at least two hours before your flight departure time.
 This will give you enough time to check in, go through security, and reach your gate.
 The busiest times at the airport are during the morning and early afternoon, so if you want to avoid the crowds, it is best to schedule your flight for later in the day or evening.

 There are several ways to get to the airport.
 If you are driving, the airport is conveniently located just off of State Road 417, which connects to Interstate 4.
 If you prefer public transportation, Lynx bus service provides regular service to the airport from various locations throughout the Orlando area.
 You can also take a taxi or use a ride-sharing service such as Uber or Lyft.